rajarshi2015/YOUTUBE-SCRAPE-LIKES-DISLIKES-COMMENTS-AND-MORE/README.md

 I have taken BBC Sports youtube channel

-:round_pushpin:The second one Rajarshi kofluence.ipynb is where i have used a for loop to iterate on these links one by one and scrape the required elements to a dataframe which I then exported to a csv file.
+:round_pushpin:The second one Rajarshi.ipynb is where i have used a for loop to iterate on these links one by one and scrape the required elements to a dataframe which I then exported to a csv file.